A note on the quartic generalized Korteweg-de Vries equation in weighted Sobolev spaces: Introduction

 \end{Th}

-To proof this theorem we adapt the scheme presented by G. Fonseca, F. Linares and G. Ponce \cite{FLP2015} from the mKdV to our quartic gKdV setting.
-For $u_0 \in H^{s}(\R)\cap L^2(|x|^{2r}dx)$, $0<r \leq s/2$, this technique requires to conveniently control the $L^2_T L^2_x$--norm of the nonlinearity $\partial_x (u^4)$ and its fractional derivative of order $s$ (see \eqref{esNK4} below).
-In fact, in the analysis of the latter term in \eqref{D1/3du4} one introduces an $L^6_x L^\infty_T$--norm, which a posteriori forces $s \geq 1/3$, because of the linear maximal estimate \eqref{Sjol}. \\

-In light of the Sobolev optimal results mentioned earlier for $k=3$, it is natural to expect an improvement of Theorem \ref{Th:Main} on the Sobolev regularity $s$, at least for some $0<s<1/3$.
-This gap seems to be a default of our method, as motivated in the previous paragraph.
+In light of the Sobolev optimal results mentioned earlier for $k=3$, it is natural to expect an improvement of Theorem \ref{Th:Main} on the Sobolev regularity $s$, at least for some $0<s<1/12$.
 Similar observation applies in the situation $k=1$, if one compares \cite{Guo,Kis2009} with \cite{MG2019}.
-We believe that a treatment of the factor $|x|^r u$ (see \eqref{XT-n1} below) in the realm of Bourgain's--type spaces might be advantageous, as has been demonstrated in the low regularity unweighted cases (\cite{Bour93II,Grun2005,Guo,KPVCP,Kis2009,Tao2007} among others).
-We are currently investigating this approach.\\
+We believe that a treatment of the factor $|x|^r u$ (see Section \ref{Subsec:weightednorm} below) in the realm of Bourgain-type spaces might be advantageous, as has been demonstrated in the low regularity unweighted cases (\cite{Bour93II,Grun2005,Guo,KPVCP,Kis2009,Tao2007} among others).
+We are currently investigating this approach.